EngFlow/gazelle_cc/example/bzlmod/README.md

 | //proto:sample_cc_proto | cc_proto_library |
 | //proto:example | cc_binary |

-These can be build using `bazel build //...`.
+These can be built using `bazel build //...`.